akeesar1/ITIS3200-Project/README.md

 - James: About 40% Complete with IP Messaging scripts.
 0% Complete for Main python file.

-- Abhinav: 100% Done with text encryption.
+- Abhinav: 100% Done with text encryption and simulation.

 - Gabe: _